mmmstream/Projects/README.md

 REAPER:
 Typically i use Surge and Vital.
 When mixing down, I use a fair few obscure Linux plugins that come with Ubuntu Studio, u-he Protoverb, ReaVerb with an IR file.
 When mastering, I use the aforementioned obscure Linux plugins and/or JS Master Limiter.
-Sorry but you might have to hunt suitable plug-ins and IR files yourself.
+Sorry but you might have to hunt suitable plug-ins and IR files yourself via Google.